apify/apify-docs/docs/web_scraping_101/web_scraping_techniques.md

 # Web scraping techniques

-This article provides a quick summary of the techniques you can use when web scraping.
+This article provides a quick summary of ways websites structure and send their information.
+Knowing these techniques will help you extract data quicker and more efficiently.

 Before scraping a new website, we recommend using our free-to-use [page analyzer](https://apify.com/page-analyzer) tool.
 It searches the page for all of the elements discussed below, allowing you to find the most effective way to scrape it.